feuerdev/yt-sponsor-detect/README.md

 ### Open Issues

 *   The detection window is too large.
 A second pass is needed to hone in on the exact sponsored segment.
-*   Acting on the detected sponsorship window.
-This may involve a loop on the content script side that checks the current time of the video player and skips the segment if entering a detected sponsored window.
 *   Only works when the captions are requested.
 So we either need to kick off a request for captions when the video starts, or we need to enable the captions silently.
 *   Configuration of the confidence threshold.